MIT 6.824: Lecture 2 - RPC and Threads· 6 min read

 Go has Goroutines, which are lightweight threads for managing concurrency.

-What if we couldn't have multiple threads? #
+What if we can't have multiple threads? #

 There's a concept of Event Driven Programming where a process only has a single thread which listens for events and executes user specified functions when the event occurs.
 This concept is used by Node.js and the thread is known as the event loop.